amin-tayebi/OTHER/README.md

 # OTHER
+## Project of interaction with TTN lorawan application server using PUB/SUB mechanism:

 To "import context" in ttn there is an error, to solve the belo errors in pythone code:

 - Module context not found